pedrogallegolpz/pedrogallegolpz/README.md

 I'm Pedro, currently a junior Data Scientist.
 I use github to upload personal projects, researches and more.
 I love to share my knowledge so, here you can find a lot of interesting projects!

 #### 🎓 Studies
-I've finished my studies on Mathematics and Computer Sciences (AI specialty) on 2022 at UGR ([the third best AI university in Europe](https://www.usnews.com/education/best-global-universities/artificial-intelligence?region=europe)).
+I've finished my studies on Mathematics and Computer Sciences (AI specialty) on 2022 at UGR ([the third best AI University in Europe](https://www.usnews.com/education/best-global-universities/artificial-intelligence?region=europe)).
 I focused on AI subjects where I achieve a Honor mention in Machine Learning and Metaheuristics.
 So you can find so nice content in my github about these fields.

 #### 💼 I'm currently working on...
 NLP and Computer Vision.
 They are my main fields of study.
 I also made researchs about data wrangling.